Super easy Mod Podge Pumpkin: a quick autumn craft that’s perfect for kids and adults. Adds a classic, vintage touch to your fall decor.

 Please don’t faint from shock.
 Yes…you are at the right blog.
 This is a craft post.
-I actually opened my jar of Mod Podge and used it to make this Mod Podge lace pumpkin.
+I actually opened my jar of Mod Podge, and used it to make this Mod Podge pumpkin.
 And you know what?
 It was fun!
-I took just minutes and I love the vintage look it gives the pumpkin.
-Here’s what you need to get started.
+It took just minutes, and I love the vintage look it gives the faux pumpkin.

 With your scissors, open the hole in the center of the doily.
 They all have a hole in the middle.
 Open it up and place it over the stem of the pumpkin to make sure it fits.
 Remove it and set aside.
-Using the sponge, brush Mod Podge on the pumpkin.
-You could mark where the doily lies on the pumpkin but I just guessed.
-Mod Podge dries clear so it doesn’t matter if you make a mess.
-Which I did.
+Using the sponge brush, apply a thick coat of Mod Podge on the top of the pumpkin.
+Mod Podge dries clear, so it doesn’t matter if you cover more area than the doily needs.

-Place the doily back on the pumpkin and press it into the Mod Podge.
-Stretch it out and make sure it’s placed where you want it.
+Place the doily back on the pumpkin, and press it into the Mod Podge.
+Stretch it out, and make sure it’s placed where you want it.
 Dab a good amount of Mod Podge around the opening of the doily so it doesn’t fray.
 Let it dry.
-Here’s my pumpkin after the first coat.

 Apply a second coat of Mod Podge over the doily and let it dry completely.

 This mod podge pumpkin project was a blast.
 I plan to make a few more and will show you how I I use them soon.
 I seriously considered using vintage lace doilies, but I couldn’t bring myself to do it.
 I just didn’t want to cut them.
 If you have a collection of lace doilies, and don’t mind giving up a few, you could definitely use them for this project.
 That would be a great way to recycle what you already have.
 One more note…I used a small pumpkin with a small doily.
 Doilies and faux pumpkins come in all sizes, so it’s a personal choice what size(s) you make.

 Have a beautiful weekend.
 It turned cool here, and fall is definitely in the air.